 These are just a couple of the many reasons lightweight umbrella strollers make some of the best travel strollers.

 They often have a carry strap, making them easy to lug around while also holding a toddlers hand or carrying a baby.

-An umbrella stroller is different than a pocket stroller which has a tri-fold, making it ultra compact and fits in the overhead bin on the airplane.
-Umbrella strollers and pocket strollers make the best strollers for airplane travel.
+A lightweight umbrella stroller is different than a pocket stroller which has a tri-fold, making it ultra compact and fits in the overhead bin on the airplane.
+Lightweight umbrella strollers and pocket strollers make the best strollers for airplane travel.

 The best umbrella stroller for travel is one that is highly rated, lightweight and has some additional features.
 Some of the travel umbrella strollers in this list will even work as a travel stroller for newborns.

 Gone are the days where buying an umbrella stroller means your only options are the cheap ones from Walmart.
 Now parents can still get a lightweight umbrella stroller under 14 pounds that has room for baby travel essentials and even reclines for naps.

 The Summer 3Dlite+ Convenience Stroller has an extra-large storage basket plus a side pocket, a parent cup holder and a cell phone holder.
 You’ll be able to carry everything you need using this compact travel stroller.
 This affordable umbrella stroller for travel weighs only 14 pounds and a has a carry strap.